-Applicants must maintain an accounting system for the project that is in accordance with generally-accepted accounting procedures and standards and as such:
+Applicants must maintain an accounting system for the project that is in accordance with generally accepted accounting procedures and standards, and as such:

-Accurately reflects responsible fiscal transactions, with the necessary controls and safeguards.
+- Accurately reflects responsible fiscal transactions, with the necessary controls and safeguards. - Provides an audit trail, including original paper or electronic source documents for transactions such as purchase orders, cash receipts, progress payments, invoices, timecards, and all evidence of payment.

-- Provides a solid audit trail, including original paper or electronic source documents for transactions such as purchase orders, cash receipts, progress payments, invoices, timecards and all evidence of payment. - Provides accounting data so the total cost of the project and each individual component can be readily determined and isolated.
+Provides accounting data so the total cost of the project and each individual component can be readily determined and isolated.

-9. Fiscal & Project Monitoring
+9. Fiscal and Project Monitoring

-Projects accepted into the MGP will be subject to compliance monitoring by Ag + Open Space.
-Compliance monitoring may include examination of books, papers, accounts, documents, or other records of the applicant as they relate to the project for which the funds were granted.
+Projects will be subject to compliance monitoring by Ag + Open Space.
+Compliance monitoring may include examination of books, papers, accounts, documents, or other applicant records as they relate to the project for which the funds were granted.

-NOTE: Once a conservation easement is conveyed to Ag + Open Space, additional monitoring will be conducted on the property to ensure compliance with easement terms.
+Note: Once a conservation easement is conveyed to Ag + Open Space, additional monitoring will be conducted on the property to ensure compliance with easement terms.